 Cells are frozen at each stage of production and are kept in two locations.
 Generally, fusions are done with Balb/c mice.
-The Hybridoma Core lab offers related services as time and demand permits.
+The Hybridoma Core Lab offers related services as time and demand permit.
 The Hybridoma Core also provides other tissue culture services.
 Endothelial cells from human umbilical vein are available upon request.
 Secondary passage and higher are kept in stock and can be ready with a week’s notice.
 Primary cultures require more advanced notice.

-Ascites production comes from in-house hybridoma or ATCC cell lines.
+Ascites antibody production comes from in-house hybridoma or ATCC cell lines.
 If there is a sufficient supply, 3-15 ml of ascites can be provided from freezer inventory within 24 hours.
 If the ascites need to be produced in mice or in vitro, the wait time can be three weeks to three months, depending on demand.